Asal-zou/analyzing--e-commerce-database-with-SQL/cleaning_data.md

 ```
  select fullvisitorid
  from public.all_sessions
       where fullvisitorid is null
 ```

---  taking ou Home from all categories
+--  taking out "Home" from all categories
 ```
 UPDATE public.all_sessions
 SET v2productcategory = REPLACE(v2productcategory, 'Home', ' ');